rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-hugo-website/index.md

 As a static website server, [nginx](https://nginx.org/) does not need huge resources to run.
 Nor does the [Hugo](https://gohugo.io/) static site generator.
 Therefore, this project can be deployed on smaller, cheaper entry-level virtual servers or home servers.

 For example, this project has been successfully deployed on a €2,69/m entry-level Linux VPS with 1 vCore CPU, 2GB RAM and a 20GB SSD.
-Of course, if you plan to build a larger website or expect to serve large amounts of traffic, a higher-spec VPS or server would be needed.
+Of course, if you plan to build a very large website with a lot of media, or expect to serve large amounts of traffic, a higher-spec VPS or server would be needed.

 ## Software deployed